This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Follow-up: 45-minute strategy call

-- Next contact: “We implemented your suggestion, what’s next?”
+- Next contact: “I implemented your suggestion, what’s next?”

-Real Example: One client used to acknowledge reports politely.
-Now they schedule monthly calls specifically to discuss report insights, and recent report recommendations led to significant increases in organic revenue.
+Real Example: One client used to acknowledge my reports politely.
+Now they schedule monthly calls specifically to discuss the report insights, and recent recommendations I made led to significant increases in their organic revenue.

 The Technical Magic Behind My Custom Intelligence

-Building my own reporting system sounded complex, but the technical implementation was surprisingly straightforward.
+Building my own reporting system sounded daunting, but the technical implementation was surprisingly straightforward.

 My Data Pipeline: